 Despite the filling formula, weight loss isn’t guaranteed with this food.
 You will still need to monitor your dog’s food intake, exercise, and overall energy levels.
 However, some owners also report worryingly fast weight loss after switching to this food.

-3. Merrick Grain Free Dog Food – For Puppies
+3. Merrick Grain Free Dog Food – Best for Puppies

 In rare cases, puppies can also develop symptoms of hypothyroidism.
 While you should prioritize treating their symptoms, you also shouldn’t ignore the unique nutritional needs of growing puppies and adolescent dogs.
 The Merrick 37002 Backcountry Grain Free Wet Dog Food is a good middle ground.